Pillow Talk: Plot

-When Jonathan discovers about Brad's masquerade, he forces Brad to leave New York City and go to Jonathan's cabin in Connecticut to complete his new songs.
-Brad invites Jan to join him.
-Once there, romance blossoms until Jan stumbles upon a copy of "Rex's" sheet music.
-She plunks the melody on the nearby piano and recognizes Brad's song.
-She confronts Brad and ignores his attempts at explanation, returning to New York with Jonathan, who has just arrived at the cabin.
+Jonathan uses a private eye to find out who Jan is dating.
+After discovering the truth about Brad's masquerade, he forces Brad to put Jan in a taxi and send her home.
+Brad is to leave New York and go to Jonathan's cabin in Connecticut to complete his new songs.
+However, Brad double crosses him by inviting Jan to join him.
+Once there, kissing ensues until Rex leaves to fetch logs for the fire and Jan stumbles upon a copy of Rex's sheet music.
+She plunks the melody on the nearby piano and recognizes Brad's 'inspiration' song.
+She confronts Brad and asks to be taken home by Jonathan, who has just arrived at the cabin.

-Back in New York, Jonathan is pleased to learn that the playboy has finally fallen in love, while conversely Jan will have nothing to do with Brad.
-Brad turns to Jan's housekeeper, Alma, for advice.
-Alma, pleased to finally meet Brad after listening in on the party line for so long, suggests he hire Jan to decorate his apartment so they will be forced to collaborate.
+In New York, Jonathan is less in love with Jan because she cries so much over Brad.
+He is pleased to learn that the playboy has fallen in love, while conversely Jan will have nothing to do with Brad.
+Brad turns to Alma for advice.
+Alma, pleased to meet Brad after listening in on the party line for so long, suggests he hire Jan to decorate his apartment so they will be forced to collaborate.
 Jan only concedes so that her employer will not lose the commission.
 Brad leaves all the design decisions up to Jan, telling her only to design a place that she would want to live in herself.

-Still resentful at his deception, Jan decorates Brad's apartment in the most gaudy and hideous decor she can muster.
-Horrified by what he finds, Brad angrily storms into Jan's apartment and carries her in her pajamas through the street back to his apartment to explain herself.
-He tells her of all the changes he has made to end his bachelor lifestyle because he thought they were getting married.
+Still resentful, Jan decorates Brad's apartment in the most gaudy decor she can muster.
+Horrified by what he finds, Brad storms into Jan's apartment and carries her in her pajamas through the street back to his apartment to explain herself.
+Brad mentions all the changes he has made to end his bachelor lifestyle because he thought they were getting married.
 Her face lights up and, as he leaves in anger, she uses one of his "playboy" remote control switches to lock the door.
-She flips the second switch and the player piano pounds out a honky-tonk version of Brad's standard love song.
-He turns around, their eyes meet, and they lovingly embrace.
+She flips another switch and the player piano pounds out a honky-tonk version of Brad's standard love song.
+He turns around, their eyes meet, and they embrace.

-At the end of the film, Brad goes to tell Jonathan that he is going to be a father, only to be pulled by Dr. Maxwell (an obstetrician) and Nurse Resnick into their office for an examination, when he says that he is going to have a baby (a reference to when he ducks into Dr. Maxwell's office in an earlier scene to hide from Jan, but escapes before they can examine him).
+Some time later, Brad goes to tell Jonathan that he is going to be a father, only to be pulled by Dr. Maxwell (an obstetrician) and Nurse Resnick into their office for an examination, when he says that he is going to have a baby.